Teaching

 Spanish parents’ meetings…

-A different arrangement… One thing that wasn’t really discussed in much detail during my interview was how the parents’ meetings were arranged given that there are two teachers and two classes.
-I remember asking the question, and the English head dismissing it saying that it was something that the two teachers arranged together and delivered
+A different arrangement… One thing that wasn’t really discussed in much detail during my interview was how the parents’ meetings were arranged.
+Given that there are two teachers and two classes.
+I remember asking the question, and the English head dismissing it.
+Saying that it was something that the two teachers arranged together and delivered

 Journey home entertainment, educacion infantil style!